Arizona beats rival Arizona State 80-67 for season sweep

-TUCSON, Ariz.
-(AP) — Terrell Brown Jr. scored 18 points, Azoulas Tubelis had 16 points and 12 rebounds, and Arizona dominated Arizona State early in an 80-67 victory on Monday night.
+Terrell Brown Jr. scored 18 points, Azoulas Tubelis had 16 points and 12 rebounds, and Arizona dominated Arizona State early before holding on for an 80-67 victory on Monday night.

+“For the most part, we did what we needed to in the second half,” Arizona coach Sean Miller said.
+“For a large part of the first half, we played very well offensively and defensively.”

 The Wildcats (12-3, 6-3 Pac-12) rallied from a late seven-point deficit to beat Arizona State on a last-second shot on Thursday.